arumshisky/blog/_posts/2019/2019-07-21-conversation.markdown

 > 2) **Avoid non-starters**.
 I did ask how come Christians vote for Trump with his self-admitted grabbing women.
 Dave was unwilling to believe anything coming from the press, and I probably sounded confrontational.

-> 3) **Mention you are a researcher**.
+> 3) **Mention being a researcher**.
 Even if you fail to convey any information, hopefully there would be a memory of researchers being real and nice people, and not completely out of touch with the reality of Dave's life.
-Most likely, he has no face on the broad category of "experts", like I didn't have a face for "evangelical Trump supporters".
+Most likely, he has no face for the broad category of "experts", like I didn't have a face for "evangelical Trump supporters".

-  > 4) **Practice your poker face**.
+> 4) **Practice the poker face**.

 People inherently prefer simplicity and coherence.
 We all build our own biased model of the world as we go, and we will try to just ignore/discard any facts not fitting in.
 Sawing doubt is only possible by presenting conflicting evidence on something that a mind is not yet cemented against.
 In this case, it turns out that Dave does NOT actually follow news obsessively, and facts that come from a friendly-looking concrete person rather than the abstract enemy-of-the-people-press might get in - given that the empathy has been established.